Birth Injury Claims

 Having a child is truly a very fascinating and important milestone in life; it should be exciting for the parents and also, their extended family and friends who will look forward to welcoming the new arrival.

-If there is a birth injury as a result of medical negligence, result can be lifelong with repercussions for the mother, baby and the family.
-You may be able to make a birth injury claim, if you suffered a birth injury as a result of medical negligence.
+If there is a birth injury as a result of medical negligence, there could be lifelong repercussions for the mother, baby and the family.
+You may be able to make a birth injury claim if you suffered a birth injury as a result of medical negligence.
 It is understandable that parents look to those providing their medical care to take responsibility for their errors.

 What is a Birth Injury?

-Some of these injuries are physical, such a broken bones, fractured skull, or paralysis of arm or face.
+Some of these injuries are physical, such broken bones, fractured skull, or paralysis of the arm or face.
 Other injuries are neurological or mental such as nerve damage that leads to palsy or brain or spinal cord damage.
-The consequence of birth injury can have a rage of mild to severe and temporary to permanent.
+The consequence of birth injury can have a range of mild to severe and temporary to permanent repercussions.

 Some children live their entire lives with cerebral palsy, a condition which itself varies in severity.
 A child born with cerebral palsy could have only slightly impaired movement and average intelligence while another could have cognitive impairment, difficulty eating and breathing, and changes so impaired that walking is impossible.